 Compliance with Applicable Laws and Regulations

-Automation is integral to managing compliance with location-specific regulations and laws.
+Automation is integral to managing construction compliance with location-specific regulations and laws.
 Being transparently compliant with all the prevailing rules and regulations is a useful “tick mark” to have against your bid when evaluation time comes around.

 Better Asset Tracking